In this post, I’m going to share with you my 3-step process for identifying your target audience and creating data-backed marketing personas.

 You need to prepare if you want to be successful.

-It’s not as simple as just structuring your marketing efforts to target women between the ages of 25 and 35 making $50,000 to $70,000 per year that are interested in yoga.
+While the decision will still be made by individuals, it won’t just be their specific needs that matter.
+It’s not as simple as just structuring your marketing efforts to target “women between the ages of 25 and 35 making $50,000 to $70,000 per year that are interested in yoga.”

 B2B audience identification requires a different approach.

 While there are some similarities, the process ultimately comes down to three primary steps.
 As you navigate the identification process, these three steps will serve as your guide.

 — Step 1: Understand what you bring to the table

 — Step 2: Create your target customer personas